SamAkinbile/HealthTechBlog/README.md

 ![alt text](/media/product_card.png)

-- Each product card shows an image of the product, its title, excerpt and price.
+- Each product card shows an image of the product, its title, excerpt and like, comment
 - The products page is fully responsive, adjusting how many products are on each row depending on the user's screen size.
 - A sort box is located on the products page where users can sort all products by price in ascending or descending order and by title (A-Z).